 In many circumstances, children are overwhelmed with the changes that are going on around them in a divorce or custody dispute.
 They may want to have a say in where they live or how often they see one parent or the other.
 The law addresses this issue by giving some children a voice in child custody disputes in Georgia.

-A Child’s Input in Living Arrangements – Atlanta Child Custody Laws
+A Child’s Input in Living Arrangements – Georgia Child Custody Laws

 Typically, younger children just want what is “fair” in a divorce or custody dispute, which, to the child, means spending equal time with both parents.
 Until a child is 11 years old, however, the child is not considered mature enough to know what is in his or her best interests with respect to living arrangements when the child’s parents do not live together.
 The child’s desires are never binding on the court, but the court gives a lot more weight to the desires of children who are 14 or older.